viktorsmari/viktorsmari.github.io/index.md

 #### 2017 - Repero.me (Side project)
   * Created my own SaaS, where (bicycle) repair shops can save their data in the cloud for free.
   * Will soon offer a paid subscription where premium users can send SMS and emails to their customers.
   * Tech Stack: Ruby on Rails, Postgres, Sidekiq, Redis.
 Sentry.io for error reporting.
-Mailgun for emails.
-Plivo for SMS.
+Mailgun API for emails.
+Plivo API for SMS.
+  * Code Coverage ~72% reported by simplecov using minitest-rails + capybara-webkit.
+(No RSpec)
+  * (Not open source at the moment)

 #### 2016 - DTU Copenhagen - Full stack web developer / System Administrator